TerryHuangHD/LeetCode-Swift/README.md

-# LeetCode by Swift
+![Leetcode](./logo.png?style=centerme)

-[LeetCode Online Judge](https://leetcode.com/) is a website containing many **algorithm questions**.
-Most of them are real interview questions of **Google, Facebook, LinkedIn, Apple**, etc. This repo shows my solutions by Swift with the code style strictly follows the [RayWenderlich Swift Style Guide](https://github.com/raywenderlich/swift-style-guide).
+[LeetCode](https://leetcode.com/) is the world's leading online programming learning platform.
+Level up coding skills and quickly land a job.
+The best place to expand knowledge and get prepared for your next interview.
+This repo shows my solutions by Swift with the code style strictly follows the [RayWenderlich Swift Style Guide](https://github.com/raywenderlich/swift-style-guide).
 Please feel free to reference and **STAR** to support this repo, thank you!

-![Leetcode](./logo.png?style=centerme)
+## About

-## Progress
+* Questions with &hearts; mark means that you have to **Subscript to premium membership** of LeetCode to unlock them.
-[Problem Status](#problem-status) shows the latest progress to all 1000+ questions.
-Currently we have 323 completed solutions.
-Note: questions with &hearts; mark means that you have to **Subscript to premium membership** of LeetCode to unlock them.
+* Repository is originally hosted by [Soap](https://github.com/soapyigu/LeetCode-Swift).
+Because of the stopping of update, I import repository and go on.

 ## Contributors